High-motion: Effects of new technology

 In the mid and late 2000s, digital video technology had started to make it possible to shoot video at the "film look" rate of 24 frame/s at little or no additional cost.
 This had resulted in less high motion on television and on the internet on Video sharing applications such as YouTube in the early to mid 2010s.

 The future presence of digital projectors in theaters opens up the possibility that Hollywood movies could someday include high motion—perhaps in action films intercut with 24 frame/s for non-action scenes.
 The MaxiVision48 3-perf film format promotes this use with its ability to switch from 24 frame/s to 48 frame/s on the fly during projection.
 However, 3-perf has not seen much adaptation as a projection format.

 Director Peter Jackson's three-part Hobbit film series was shot at 48 fps, using the Red Digital Cinema Epic video camera system.

-Many action cameras of the 2010s take video at High-Motion frame rates.
-GoPro, Sony and other action camera competitors record video at 1080p and 2.7k at 120 fps, 720p and 1080p at 240 fps, and 4k at 60 fps.
-Although the video formats were designed for slowing down in post-production, the cameras generally record very high frame rates in high definition with generally clear audio.